-2016 Wedding Guide Part 2: London’s Best Private Rooms For Small Wedding Receptions
+2016 Wedding Guide Part 2: London’s Best Small Wedding Event Venues

 Small weddings are very special – the ultimate intimate sharing of a life-changing moment to be cherished forever.
 Picking the right venue with the right ambience that will make the day feel like you are the most important thing in the world, is vital.
 So here are our top picks for doing just that.

 For smaller weddings that still want fine dining and luxury atmosphere we love Mosimann’s Private Dining Club in Belgravia.
 This former Presbyterian church is one of London’s most romantic venues, with stained glass windows, a small balcony for sunny days (Parmigiani Fleurier Room) and classic fine dining that’s guaranteed to deliver.
 Exclusive takeovers of the restaurant are also possible – especially on Sunday’s when the venue is normally closed, while other private rooms seat from 14 to 50.

 Over in Notting Hill, for the most intimate of wedding breakfasts, Restaurant Marianne’s supremely elegant room for up to 16 guests will provide guests with a superb menu to remember forever, courtesy of Masterchef finalist & chef patron Marianne Lumb.

 And then there’s Quo Vadis – this Soho icon just keeps getting better and better.
 The Marx & Leoni private rooms off a communal atrium lend themselves perfectly to a sit down reception for up to 32 and there are also further break out rooms for the bride and groom as well as a billiard table for anyone wanting a bit of light entertainment.